Online Learning with Bounded Recall: Introduction

 Similarly, many organizations have a blanket policy of erasing any data that lies outside some retention window; such organizations must then train their model with data that lies within this window.
 Note that this is an example of a scenario where it is not sufficient to simply prioritize newer data; we must actively exclude data that is sufficiently old. \end{itemize}

-Motivated by these examples, in this paper we initiate the study of \emph{history-restricted} learning algorithms: algorithms that can only use information received in the last $M$ rounds when making their decisions.
-In particular, we study this problem in the classical full-information online learning model, where every round $t$ (for $T$ rounds) a learner must play a distribution $x_t$ over $d$ possible actions.
+Motivated by these examples, in this paper we study \emph{bounded-recall} learning algorithms: algorithms that can only use information received in the last $M$ rounds when making their decisions.
+In particular, we study this problem in the classical full-information online learning model, where every round $t$ (for $T$ rounds) a learner must play a distribution $x_t$ over $d$ possible actions\footnote{Throughout this paper we focus entirely on the learning with experts setting (where the action set is the $d$-simplex), but all observations / theorems in this paper should extend easily to other full-information online learning settings, such as online convex optimization.
+It is an interesting question to understand whether it is possible to adapt these results for partial-information settings such as bandits.}.
 Upon doing this, the learner receives a reward vector $r_t$ from the adversary, and receives an expected reward of $\langle x_t, r_t \rangle$.
-The learner's goal is to maximize their total utility, or equivalently, minimize their regret (the different between their utility and the utility of the best fixed action).
+The learner's goal is to minimize their regret (the difference between their utility and the utility of the best fixed action).

 It is well-known that without any restriction on the learning algorithm, there exist low-regret learning algorithms (e.g. Hedge) which incur at most $O(\sqrt{(\log d)/T})$ regret per round, and moreover this is tight; any algorithm must incur at least $\Omega(\sqrt{(\log d)/T})$ regret on some online learning instance.
-We begin by asking what regret bounds are possible for history-restricted algorithms.
-In Section \ref{sec:benchmarks} we show that (in analogy with the unrestricted case), any history-restricted learning algorithm must incur at least $\Omega(\sqrt{(\log d)/M})$ regret per round.
-Moreover, there is a very simple history-restricted algorithm which achieves this regret bound: simply take an optimal unrestricted learning algorithm and restart it every $M$ rounds (Algorithm \ref{alg:restart_NR}).
+We begin by asking what regret bounds are possible for bounded-recall algorithms.
+In Section \ref{sec:benchmarks} we show that (in analogy with the unrestricted case), any bounded-recall learning algorithm must incur at least $\Omega(\sqrt{(\log d)/M})$ regret per round.
+Moreover, there is a very simple bounded-recall algorithm which achieves this regret bound: simply take an optimal unrestricted learning algorithm and restart it every $M$ rounds (Algorithm \ref{alg:restart_NR}).